enonic/old-xp-doc/doc/developer/schema/input-types/index.rst

   The label text will become the label for the input field in the editable form of the admin console.

+help-text
+  This optional text will be shown next to the input field and can be used for explanation of the field's purpose.

 occurrences
   Detailed definition of how many times this field may be repeated inside one content.
   Set ``minimum`` to zero for fields that are not required, and ``maximum`` to zero for